CommonRoad/environment-model/docs/cpp_dev.md

 ```

 #### Classical Build using the Makefile Generator
-You can also build the Environment Model using the Makefile generator.
+You can also perform a build using the Makefile generator.
 ```bash
 cmake -S . -B build
 # Or specify the build type: